cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

     Referrer-Policy: no-referrer-when-downgrade
 ```

-Below shows the Referrer Policy response header set on my Portfolio site, and the Referer request header set when navigating away to GitHub.
+Below shows the Referrer Policy response header set on my Portfolio site, and the Referer request header set when navigating away to GitHub:

 <img src="./referrer-policy-headers.png" alt="The Referrer Policy response header and Referer request header as seen in the dev tools Network tab" />